efeelize/eng/bec/record/phase_1/Day_23.md

 # 3.topic:managing stress
 ## PART I.relieve work stress
 ### improtance
-- in today's economic upheavals /ʌp'hiːv(ə)l/,downsizing,layoff,merger,
+- in today's economic upheavals /ʌp'hiːv(ə)l/,downsizing,layoff,
+merger,
 and bankruptices
 have cost
 thousands of
 worker their job.
 - in one's life,one will encounter this or that kind of stress due to fierce competition of modern society.